reallycantpickaname/website-copy/pages/privacy.md

 - Some information about your browser's version and operating system
 - Information about your location (based on your IP address)

-We use a number of 3rd party tools/services to collect this information, you can get information about them (including how to opt-out) of these services by visiting the following pages.
+We use a number of 3rd party tools/services to collect this information, you can get information about them (including how to opt-out) by visiting the following pages.

 - Google analytics: https://tools.google.com/dlpage/gaoptout
 - Hotjar: https://www.hotjar.com/legal/compliance/opt-out